autorope/donkeycar/docs/utility/donkey.md

 * Run on the pi
 * First make sure the OS can access your device.
 The utility `jstest` can be useful here.
 Installed via: `sudo apt install joystick`
 * Debian commonly creates the joystick device file at `/dev/input/js0`.
 If not, find out where.
-* Run the command `donkey createjs` and it will create a file, by named my_joystick.py.
+* Run the command `donkey createjs` and it will create a file named my_joystick.py.
 Drop that next to your manage.py
 * Modify myconfig.py to set `CONTROLLER_TYPE="custom" to use your my_joystick.py controller

 ## Visualize CNN filter activations